Williamsburg, Brooklyn: Musical community

 Williamsburg has become a notable home for live music and an incubator for new bands.
 Beginning in the late 1980s, and through the late 1990s, a number of unlicensed performance, theater, and music venues operated in abandoned industrial buildings and other spaces in the streets.
 A new culture has evolved in the area surrounding Bedford Avenue subway station.
-The Bog, Keep Refrigerated, The Lizard's Tail, Quiet Life, Rubulad, Flux Factory, Mighty Robot, free103point9 and others attracted a mix of artists, musicians and urban underground for late night music, dance, and performance events, which were occasionally interrupted and the venues temporarily closed by the fire department.
-These events eventually diminished in number as the rents rose in the area and regulations were enforced.
+Venues attracted a mix of artists, musicians and the urban underground for late night music, dance, and performance events, which were occasionally interrupted and the venues temporarily closed by the fire department.